forki/ld-qs-viewer/README.md

-# Viewer app for the knowledge base quality standards project
+# Discovery tool app for the knowledge base quality standards project

 This project contains the web app for searching and browsing the quality standards knowledge base.
 Currently written in F# using Suave.io web framework.
 There is a component-oriented structure to the codebase with components in src/viewer/components.
 Data related function that shuold be refactored out to APIs are found in src/viewer/data.